 - We’re stuck on our local honey and you will be too.

 - Did someone say beer?
-Sample the Scenic Rim craft beers from Scenic Rim Brewery, Fortitude Brewery, and Beard & Brau Farmhouse Brewery
+Sample the Scenic Rim craft beers from Scenic Rim Brewery, Fortitude Brewery, and 4Hearts Brewing.

 - Wine more your drink of choice?
 We have plenty of that too.
-Taste the wines from Flinders Peak Winery, O’Reilly’s Canungra Valley Vineyards, Barney Creek Estate and Normanby Wines
+Taste the wines from O’Reilly’s Canungra Valley Vineyards, The Overflow Estate 1895, Sarabah Estate Winery and Witches Falls Winery.

 - Get in early for the woodfired pizzas, topped with Scenic Rim ingredients

 - Got a sweet tooth?
-Arthur Clive’s Bakehouse will satisfy your hunger with their cupcakes, slices, pies and bread
+Arthur Clive’s Bakery Cafe will satisfy your hunger with their cupcakes, slices, pies and bread

 - Try the native bush ingredients grown on Tamborine Mountain by Wilde Foods